mozilla/DeepSpeech/native_client/kenlm/README.md

 - Select the macros you want, listed in the previous section.

-- There are two build systems: compile.sh and Jamroot+Jamfile.
+- There are two build systems: compile.sh and cmake.
 They're pretty simple and are intended to be reimplemented in your build system.

 - Use either the interface in `lm/model.hh` or `lm/virtual_interface.hh`.
 Interface documentation is in comments of `lm/virtual_interface.hh` and `lm/model.hh`.